dsainz3/gate-hub/docs/how-to/lighting/husker-led-mqtt.md

 - `script.husker_led_start` — pushes the scarlet & cream theme via MQTT.
 - `script.husker_led_stop` — stops the show and re-applies the monthly effect using `automation.exterior_led_monthly_effect`.

-Use these scripts from the [Husker dashboards](../huskers/dashboard.md) or via service calls.
+Use these scripts from the [Husker dashboards](../huskers/dashboard.md)—the **Lighting & Scenes** view surfaces the key scripts and automations—or via direct service calls.

 ## Manual Invocation
 Trigger from Developer Tools → Services: